Aiven-Open/klaw-docs/docs/HowTo/topics/index.md

 # Topics

-Topics are a fundamental part of the Kafka ecosystem, and the management of topics is one of the core and richest features available in Klaw.
+Topics are a fundamental part of the Apache Kafka ecosystem, and the management of topics is one of the core and richest features available in Klaw.

-## Topics in Kafka
+## Topics in Apache Kafka

-Kafka uses topics as a core concept, as a grouping mechanism to organize and store messages or events.
-For a deeper understanding of topics, see [Kafka Main Concepts and Terminology](https://kafka.apache.org/intro#intro_concepts_and_terms)
+Apache Kafka uses topics as a core concept, as a grouping mechanism to organize and store messages or events.
+For a deeper understanding of topics, see [Apache Kafka Main Concepts and Terminology](https://kafka.apache.org/intro#intro_concepts_and_terms)

-## Manage topics in Kafka
+## Manage topics in Apache Kafka

 Topics allow the producers to create events that consumers can then read.
-Using Kafka, this is done in an incredibly fast, secure, and durable way.
-Due to the nature of Kafka, it also means that if a producer or consumer cannot operate for a period of time (maintenance, faults, or other unexpected reasons), it is decoupled from the wider environment and does not impact the entire system.
+Using Apache Kafka, this is done in an incredibly fast, secure, and durable way.
+Due to the nature of Apache Kafka, it also means that if a producer or consumer cannot operate for a period of time (maintenance, faults, or other unexpected reasons), it is decoupled from the wider environment and does not impact the entire system.
 A consumer can still